Handshake: Your One Stop for Career Management

 Activate your Handshake account

-Current students will be able to access Handshake through single sign on using your Moodle credentials; all you need to do to access the system is activate their account!
+Current students will be able to access Handshake through single sign on using your Moodle credentials; all you need to do to access the system is activate your account!
 Activate your account today: Login

 Alumni and Employer Partners have the opportunity to create free accounts to use the system.
 Email Avery Broussard, Assistant Director of Operations, Technology & Employer Relations, for more information at email@example.com.